Impaired driving in Canada: Approved instrument demands

-If a police officer has reasonable grounds that a person has committed an offence under section 253 within the past three hours due to alcohol, they can demand that a person provide suitable breath samples into an approved instrument.
+If a police officer has reasonable grounds that a person has committed an offence under section 253 within the past two hours due to alcohol, they can demand that a person provide suitable breath samples into an approved instrument.
 The results of those samples may be introduced as evidence at a later trial.
 If it is later determined that the officer did not have reasonable grounds, then the taking of the breath samples violated the protection against unreasonable searches and seizures under section 8 of the Canadian Charter of Rights and Freedoms and the person can apply to have them excluded as evidence under section 24(2) of the Charter.

 Police officers can obtain reasonable grounds from observations they make and information they receive, including the results of the other demands listed below.

 These breath samples are typically taken at a police station by a qualified technician, after a person has been arrested.